How to Spend a Day in Asheville's River Arts District

 Up and Coming

-Today the RAD has become easily navigable with maps, full-on color guide — categorized by medium and artist — and a snazzy website.
-One can visit artists at work, take a class, acquire an object d’art from its maker, and grab a bite and beer.
+Today visitors to the RAD can visit artists at work, take a class, acquire an object d’art from its maker, and grab a bite and beer.
 On the second Saturday of every month, the River Arts District hosts its Second Saturday event, featuring gallery walks with demonstrations, workshops, live music, wine tastings, delicious food, and more.
-Visitors can check out as many studios in one day as possible, aided by free trolley rides between the 22 buildings spanning the two square miles or so that compose the district.
+Visitors can check out as many studios in one day as possible, aided by free trolley rides between the 23 buildings spanning the two square miles or so that compose the district.

-Multiple studios are housed under one roof in a former tannery, a cotton mill and other manufacturing and agricultural facilities (sometimes so-noted with faded signs still clinging to their brick exteriors),making exploring and experiencing the work of more than 180 artists an accessible adventure.
+Multiple studios are housed under one roof in a former tannery, a cotton mill and other manufacturing and agricultural facilities (sometimes so-noted with faded signs still clinging to their brick exteriors), making exploring and experiencing the work of more than 200 artists an accessible adventure.

 For your own personal trek about the district, wear light clothing (or in cooler months bring a sweater) and good walking shoes, since the RAD studio locations are spread out.

-If you’re feeling creative, experience a drop-in class at Odyssey.
+If you’re feeling creative, experience a class at Odyssey.
 The clay center also hosts lectures and exhibitions with opening receptions in its co-cop gallery where one can meet the artist, or sign up for a week-long workshop.
-Also experiential is Roberts Street’s Asheville Glass Center, offering free glassblowing demonstrations, but also walk-in sessions to create an ornament, paperweight or cup in only a few hours!
+Also experiential is Roberts Street’s North Carolina Glass Center, offering free glassblowing demonstrations, but also classes to create an ornament, paperweight or cup in only a few hours!

 The Wedge Studios — three stories of painters, illustrators, sculptors, folks artists, narrative cartoonists — sit atop the Wedge Brewing Company.
 Abstract and encaustic (wax) artist Mark Bettis maintains a sleek gallery and studio adjacent, and similarly Michael Hofman Studios features a showroom of delicate lace-imprinted glazed porcelain ware.
 In between, find Stephen St. Claire's oil paintings and Philip DeAngelo for paintings, giclee, journals and more.

 Respites Along the Way

 Continue the great art quest by traveling down to Riverview Station, where you’ll find a crowded antique shop that navigates like a rabbit warren full of discoveries, and check out the River Arts District's newest gallery, Tyger Tyger.
 You never know what you'll find at Antiques at Riverview Station.
 The labyrinth of studios on the upper floors, ranging from handmade furniture to fine art and jewelry, deserve exploring as well.
 Artists such as Barbara Zaretsky (textiles) and Akira Satake (ceramics) have studios there.

 Swing back around Depot Street to the Studio 375 Depot for photography, pottery, and basketry, the elegant NorthLight or modern LIFT studios and the 352 Depot Street Studios of painters featuring genres from expressionism to classical realism, landscapes, portraiture and abstracts.

-Between those studios and Pink Dog Creative, a catacomb of more studios and, interestingly, a runner’s gear shop, you’ll find the Junction.
-The bar serves up handcrafted cocktails in a cozy setting, and the restaurant reinvents Southern classics with farm-to-table fare.
-For a rather substantial dinner based on classical old world cooking, the Bull and Beggar tucked away next to the Wedge Brewing brings haute cuisine to the RAD.
+Between those studios and Pink Dog Creative, a catacomb of more studios, you’ll find Vivian restaurant, where European meets Southern cuisine.
+For a rather substantial dinner based on classical old world cooking, the Bull and Beggar tucked away next to the Wedge Brewing and Bottle Riot brings haute cuisine to the RAD.

 And that brings a day of art-trekking full circle and to a satisfying close.